ibex-team/ibex-lib/doc/strategy.rst

 Note that a :ref:`smarter implementation <bxp_lazy>` is often desired.
 This is however not enough.
-You also have to state how the property is transformed when the box is copied (a copy of a box may occur in a search, e.g., to perform some temporary computations).
-This is done by implementing the ``update_copy(...)`` function:
+You also have to state how the property is transformed when the box is copied (copies occur in a search each time a box is bisected or, e.g., to perform some temporary computations).
+This is done by implementing the ``copy()`` function:

 .. literalinclude:: ../examples/doc-strategy.cpp
    :language: cpp